 TravelInsurance.com estimates basic policies average $103 and comprehensive policies average $162.

-A comprehensive policy would include coverage for cancellations, medical emergencies, travel delays and luggage.
+A comprehensive policy would include financial protection for cancellations, medical emergencies, travel delays and luggage.
 A basic policy isn’t likely to include cancellation coverage.

 3 Times It Makes Sense to Buy Travel Insurance

 There are some instances where buying trip insurance is definitely worth it.